Lifecycle Callbacks

 development and testing.
 For production use, implement ApprovalBackend with your

-own backend (Slack bot, web dashboard, approval queue).
+own backend (Slack bot, web control plane, approval queue).

-If effect: approve fires but no approval_backend is configured, the pipeline
+If action: ask fires but no approval_backend is configured, the pipeline

 raises EdictumDenied immediately.